MicrosoftDocs/dynamics365smb-docs/business-central/admin-company-information.md

 ## Experience

 The default user experience in a [!INCLUDE [prod_short](includes/prod_short.md)] trial doesn't reveal all capabilities.
-You can switch on the full experience in the **Company Information** page.
+You can switch on the full experience on the **Company Information** page.
 For more information, see [Change Which Features are Displayed](ui-experiences.md).

 ## See related [Microsoft training](/training/modules/create-new-companies-dynamics-365-business-central/)